 “When we encounter the deadly nightshade during our excursion through the columned halls of the forest, a strange feeling comes over us, as if a secretive being with fixed, staring eyes were standing behind the mysterious plant.
 Its sparkling, shiny black fruits reflect back to us in the dark light of the forest.
 The deadly nightshade has an aura of danger about it, and we can feel as we look at it that caution is advised.” – Bruno Vonarburg, Die Tollkirsche (1996, p.
 61)

-Since antiquity, Atropa belladonna has been intertwined with myth, magic, and cautionary tales.
-A herb of ‘witches’, sorcerers, and mystics, belladonna has been a central element in folklore across cultures.
-The genus name Atropa derives from Atropos, one of the three Moirai (Fates) in Greek mythology, who was responsible for cutting the thread of life—symbolising the plant's lethal nature.
-This is one example of the symbolism behind belladonna’s association with death, transformation, and liminality—the space between worlds.
+Since antiquity, Atropa belladonna has been enshrouded within myth, magic, and cautionary tales.
+A herb of “witches”, sorcerers, and mystics, belladonna has been a central element in folklore across cultures.
+The genus name Atropa derives from Atropos, one of the three Moirai (Fates) in Greek mythology, who was responsible for cutting the thread of life - signifying the herb’s potentially lethal nature.
+This is one example of the symbols behind Belladonna’s association with death, transformation, and liminality or the space between worlds.

 Giovanni Battista della Porta (1589) listed Atropa belladonna among the magical plants used in shape-shifting rituals.
-In ‘Magia Naturalis’, he describes how European witches and shamans allegedly applied belladonna-infused ointments (unguents) to facilitate transformations into birds, wolves, or other creatures.
+In ‘Magia Naturalis’, he describes how European sorcerers (or the like) allegedly applied Belladonna-infused ointments (unguents) to facilitate transformations into birds, wolves, or other creatures.
 This belief in belladonna’s power to alter perception and reality persisted well into the Renaissance period.
+Over time, these associations led to its demonisation, yet they also preserved the memory of a plant once understood to command deep respect.

 𓇗